LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-- The voice in each paper is consistent and appropriate for the writer’s purpose and the audience.
+- The voice in each paper is consistent and appropriate for the writer’s genre, purpose, and audience.

 - Information and quotations from sources make sense within the writer’s own sentences and paragraphs.

-- Format is appropriate and generally follows the requirements of an assigned style guide, such as the MLA or APA style guides.
+- Format is appropriate and generally follows the requirements of an assigned style guide, such as MLA or APA.

 - References to outside sources are cited and documented according to the appropriate style guide carefully enough that readers can determine when source material has been used and find the sources.

-- Problems in grammar, spelling, punctuation, or usage rarely interfere with communication.
+- Mistakes in grammar, spelling, punctuation, or usage rarely interfere with communication.

-- Editing shows diligent and informed attention to the desire of readers to read without being interrupted by unexpected errors.
+- Editing shows attention to the desire of readers to read without being interrupted by unexpected errors.

 Characteristics of C Portfolios